Bellum Entertainment Group

 Bellum Entertainment Group, formerly known as LongNeedle Entertainment, was a Burbank, California based television production and distribution company.
 Bellum developed, produced, and distributed TV projects for broadcast, cable, digital, and ancillary markets.
 Bellum Entertainment began creating E/I programs in 2004 with the release of Animal Atlas.
 In 2012, Bellum entered into a deal with Tribune Broadcasting to license a two hour E/I program block and two-weekend series, Unsealed Alien Files and Unsealed Conspiracy Files.

+The company was sued for wage theft and the founder alleged to have concocted a number of financial scams.